guyreuveni33/worker-manger/README.md

-Here's a README tailored to your current project.
-You can modify it as needed.

 # User Management System

 Manage your team effortlessly with our User Management System, featuring a clean interface and comprehensive functionalities to add, edit, and delete user information.